(Currently looking for destinations to partner with for the above television travel show project in development.)

 Erik Trinidad is an award-winning freelance travel + food lifestyle journalist and video creator.
 With roots in backpacking, his decades-long passion for traveling the seven continents—and creating travel content—has led him to produce both video and written content for National Geographic Travel, Fodor’s Travel, and Lonely Planet.
 He’s been a guest travel correspondent for The Weather Channel, and worked on the 2024 and 2025 editions of the Fodor’s Travel New York City Guidebook.

-He’s also scribed stories for many other outlets, including: Adventure.com, AFAR, Artful Living, BBC Travel, The Chicago Tribune, Condé Nast Traveler, Cooking Channel, Discovery.com, Subaru’s Drive, Epicurious, Fatherly, Fathom, Glamping.com, HI USA, InsideHook, MTA Away, N by Norwegian, The New York Post, The New Zealand Herald, Powder, Saveur, PADI’s Scuba Diving, Tasting Table, Thrillist Travel, TravelAge West, Travel + Leisure, Wine Enthusiast, VinePair, The Vintner Project, and Your AAA.
+He’s also scribed stories for many other outlets, including: AAA‘s publications, Adventure.com, AFAR, Artful Living, BBC Travel, The Chicago Tribune, Condé Nast Traveler, Cooking Channel, Discovery.com, Subaru’s Drive, Epicurious, Fatherly, Fathom, Glamping.com, HI USA, InsideHook, MTA Away, N by Norwegian, The New York Post, The New Zealand Herald, Powder, Saveur, PADI’s Scuba Diving, Tasting Table, Thrillist Travel, TravelAge West, Travel + Leisure, Wine Enthusiast, VinePair, and The Vintner Project.
 (Click any of those outlets to link out to all his work there.)

 Independently, he’s combined the multitude of his talents to create and produce two travel web series.
 Working with gear brands, he created “Car Glamping,” a how-to on elevated car camping, featured in his piece for Newsweek.
 “Plausibly Ridiculous” is his award-winning, offbeat web show in which travel meets science, asking “questions about the world you didn’t even know you had.”
 Some episodes have been featured online by National Geographic, and on the Discovery Science Channel’s video round-up television show, Outrageous Acts of Science.
 Additionally, several of his offbeat, quickly-edited 60-second travel videos have appeared on the nationally-syndicated viral video round-up TV show, Right This Minute.